skmgoldin/tcr/README.md

 ```

 ## Tests
 The repo has a comprehensive test suite.
 You can run it with `npm run test`.
-To run the tests with the RPC logs, use `npm run test gas`.

 ## Composition of the repo
 The repo is composed as a Truffle project, and is largely idiomatic to Truffle's conventions.
 The tests are in the `test` directory, the contracts are in the `contracts` directory and the migrations (deployment scripts) are in the `migrations` directory.
 Furthermore there is a `conf` directory containing json files where deployments can be parameterized.